netxms/netxms-doc/admin/operating-system-monitoring.rst

 Process monitoring
 ------------------

-In this example will be configured monitoring of running "mysqld" process.
-And one
-threshold: when process count is less then 1(process is not running).
+In this example monitoring of running "mysqld" process will be configured and one threshold will be added: when process count is less then 1 (process is not running).

 Create DCI for Process.Count(*) metric to monitor "mysqld" process count.